Conditions of entry

 Facial identification may be required upon request by a Parliamentary Security Service Officer or member of the Australian Federal Police before entry.

 Demonstrations or protests are not permitted within the parliamentary precinct.
 The Australian Parliament has a Demonstration Policy with which all visitors must comply.

 Visitors to private areas must be accompanied and must present appropriate photo identification.

 Be COVID Safe

 Visit us another time if you are feeling unwell.
-If you have visible symptoms you may be refused entry or restricted from participating in public gatherings.
+If you have visible symptoms you may be restricted from participating in public gatherings.

 Collection of contact information including name and phone number is required upon entry for all business visitors.
-Contact information for other visitors and school groups will be collected through the booking process.
+Contact information for tour and school groups will be collected through the booking process.

 Security screening ensures a safe environment for both visitors and parliamentary staff.
 The time that this takes varies with the number of people waiting to come in, but please allow at least 15 minutes when planning your visit.
 If you require any assistance with the security screening process, please ask a Parliament House Security officer.